danbradham/mayakit/README.rst

 mayakit
 =======

-A proving grounds for scripts and plugins for Autodesk Maya.
+Useful scripts and plugins for Autodesk Maya.

 mayakit.plugins